MasterCard Vs. Visa; Why I Decided To Put All My Money On Visa

 Final Thought

-I’m bullish for both companies and I think they will both become strong dividend payers in the future.
-Therefore, I’ve bought shares of Visa earlier this week and I believe it is the best play in this industry.
-The reasons why I’ve purchased V along with a timely trade alert was sent to Dividend Growth Rocks subscribers.
+I’m bullish on both companies, and I think they will both become strong dividend payers in the future.
+Therefore, I've bought shares of Visa earlier this week, and I believe it is the best play in this industry.
+The reasons why I’ve purchased V, along with a timely trade alert, were sent to Dividend Growth Rocks subscribers.
 Why don’t you give it a try for 14 days without any strings attached?
-Start you trial today and get my next buy shortly.
+Start your trial today and get my next buy shortly.

 Seriously, if you made it this far, it’s because you liked what you read.
 Don’t be a stranger; leave a comment and tell me what you think!
-I’m asking you one more thing; click on the “follow” button (it’s orange, you can’t miss it!) and you will get notified each time I write a great piece like this one.
+I’m asking you one more thing; click on the “Follow” button (it’s orange, you can’t miss it!), and you will get notified each time I write a great piece like this one.

 Disclaimer: I do hold V in my DividendStocksRock portfolios.